 A Traditional Country Bath

-A clever arrangement makes a large space inviting.
+A clever arrangement makes an unusually large bathroom inviting.

 Synopsis: Designer Mitra Urich’s challenge was to renovate an unusually large bathroom so that occupants wouldn’t feel so exposed.
 Her solution was to place a vanity and a suspended mirror perpendicular to the exterior wall, thereby dividing this large, French-country-style bathroom into distinct and comfortable spaces.